novak-a/BSY-Bonus/README.md

 on -98 day buy alive cat
 ```

-Each bot creates file with `COUNTER` in name and encrypt response.
+Each bot creates file with `COUNTER` in name and contains encrypted response.

 Example of name: `what_i_bought_on_day_12_XhnADs.txt` (`12` is counter and `XhnADs` is bot name)